TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Classic ESP32/ESP32 DevKitC V4/README.md

 In addition to its large size, it is highly inefficient in terms of power consumption.
 Even in *deep sleep*, the board draws around *19mA*, while modern *ESP32* boards typically consume just *500μA*.
 As a result, this board might only last a single day on a battery, whereas modern boards could operate for over a month.
 Optimized board designs like the *FireBeetle* series can draw as little as *20μA*, extending the potential deep sleep runtime to up to three years.

 The key reason for this inefficiency is that a true *development board* is designed for testing and experimenting with the *ESP32* in a lab setting.
 It is not intended for production use, leaving power optimization to dedicated board designers.
+The supporting components chosen, and this boards' overall design are far from sophisticated.
+It provides merely the fundamental requirements to test-drive a *ESP32*.